spnoneil/TapRoomRedux/README.md

 ## Description
-_A simple REACT SPA, created for an Epicodus Coding School code review to practice/show knowledge of REACT components and properties_
+_A simple REACT SPA, created for an Epicodus Coding School code review to practice/show knowledge of REACT components and properties, then further coded to utilize REDUX_

 ## Setup/Installation Requirements